Unfair dismissal cases: the remedies

 Employment Tribunal decision

-The Employment Tribunal held that Ms McBride had been unfairly dismissed, ordering: “The Claimant shall be reinstated by the Respondent to the position of Fingerprint Officer and treated in all respects as if she had not been dismissed.”
+The Employment Tribunal held that Ms McBride had been subject to unfair dismissal, ordering: “The Claimant shall be reinstated by the Respondent to the position of Fingerprint Officer and treated in all respects as if she had not been dismissed.”

 The tribunal concluded that it would be practicable for the SPSA to reinstate Ms McBride to the job she had done on restricted duties for several years.
 It also found that it was just and equitable for a reinstatement order to be made, because Ms McBride’s conduct had not contributed to her dismissal.